OneVariable/poststation-util/book/src/intro.md

 ## What is Poststation?

-Poststation is a tool for connecting embedded devices and applications running on a PC, laptop, or embedded linux system.
+Poststation is a tool for connecting embedded devices with applications running on a PC, laptop, or embedded linux system.
 It works with any device speaking the `postcard-rpc` protocol.

 Poststation is used to: